Energy dispute deepens between Mexico and foreign allies

 “This agreement joins a host of measures, legal and policy changes that attack investment in renewable energy in the country,” Clark said in the letter addressed to Energy Minister Rocio Nahle.

-Companies such as ATCO, Canadian Solar, Cubico Sustainable Investments and Northland Power could be affected, the Canadian embassy added.
+Companies such as ATCO (ACOx.TO), Canadian Solar (CSIQ.O), Cubico Sustainable Investments and Northland Power (NPI.TO) could be affected, the Canadian embassy added.

 A spokeswoman for the embassy confirmed the authenticity of the letter.